geological-processes-and-landforms

 The Journey of a River: From Source to Mouth

 The journey of a river can be divided into three main stages: the upper course, the middle course, and the lower course.
-Each stage has distinct characteristics that influence the surrounding topography.
+Each stage has distinct characteristics that influence the surrounding topography and ecological communities.
+Understanding these stages helps geographers, hydrologists, and planners predict how a river system will respond to natural and human-induced changes.

 Upper Course: Steep and Rugged Terrain